mandar-damle/HDM-documentation/docs/vcs/Quick Start Guide - IBM VCS - Multi Network /Quick Start Guide - IBM VCS - Multi Network .md

 ```

-Please print the [Appendix B - Network Settings] and fill in the forms in the appendix.
+Please print the [Appendix B - Network Settings] (#appendix-b) and fill in the forms in the appendix.
 This will allow you to identify the correct networks to configure and identify the other networking details.

 # Step 4/8 : Deploy PIO Appliance